 In the old days of live isos such as Knoppix ran mostly from cd drives.
 These days most people will run from a usb drive in some form.
 Archiso has an option to allow persistence, this means anything done in a session will be saved to a named device.
 Simply at boot menu hit tab and add ‘cow_device=/dev/sdxN’ (x is used an example and N is a partition number).
 Once booted you can modify most of the systems settings including install packages (subject to a working network connection).

 This is all fine but does have a few drawbacks.
 You cannot fully update a live system, more to the point you cannot update kernel.
 You may notice a longer boot time given loading of persistence folder/drive.
 Have noticed that if I run a newer version of iso current persistence files are not loaded.

 A far better option if you want to run a arch system from a portable usb device would be to install arch and run from it.

-Am sure it would not be that difficult to use something like this with ArchBang or Project_Vole.
+Am sure it would not be that difficult to use something like this with ArchBang.
 This is far better way to go over a poor mans install and would result in a very portable, custom system.